domguerr/Hyperlinks/README.md

 Hyperlinks demonstrates my competency in the skills I learned in the lesson.
 I like to look at it as allowing me to showcase the work that I am doing to learn code.
 It provides any visitor a way to understand my workflow, as well.
 Creating all the original documents, such as the README and .gitignore, is in important part of practicing industry standard workflows.

-While this is a one-time project, You can expect upcoming exhibitions such as this in the future.
+While this started out as a one-time project, it has evolved into an ongoing exhibition with portions getting added, regularly.
 They will build upon these skills, while establishing new ones.
-Please be on the lookout for these repositories on Github, under the username domguerr.
+Please be on the lookout on Github, under the username domguerr.